Juana de J. Sarmiento: Early life and political career

+On May 15, 1951, Sarmiento was appointed interim mayor of Sabanalarga by governor Eduardo Carbonell Insignares, a position she held for five months.

+Sarmiento was the first female mayor in the entire history of Colombia, and her tenure was widely reported in the Colombian press; she received letters of congratulation from the president Laureano Gómez and from the bishop of Barranquilla.

-In 1955, Sarmiento was appointed Secretary of the Administrative Council of the municipality.
+In 1955, Sarmiento was appointed Secretary of the Administrative Council of Sabanalarga.
 In one of her last civic endeavors, she was instrumental in building a nursing home in the 1970s.

 Sarmiento died on May 25, 1979, at the age of 79.